-Competition from Apple Inc. (AAPL) and Samsung Electronics Co. has forced the maker of HTC One, Sensation and Desire handsets to cut its workforce to shore up profitability amid declining revenue.
+Competition from Apple Inc. (AAPL:US) and Samsung Electronics Co. has forced the maker of HTC One, Sensation and Desire handsets to cut its workforce to shore up profitability amid declining revenue.
 New models from its larger rivals have prompted analysts to forecast HTC’s biggest annual sales decline since it listed in 2002.

 “They’re going to face a lot of pressure because their high-end models are facing a lot of competition,” Aaron Jeng, who rates the stock reduce at Nomura Holdings Inc. in Taipei, said before the earnings announcement.
 “HTC’s top-line sales are declining so they need to cut expenses to help improve their bottom-line profit.”

 HTC on June 6 cut its guidance for the second time in three quarters, reducing its revenue forecast for the period by 13 percent to NT$91 billion.

 Second-quarter net income dropped 58 percent to NT$7.4 billion, missing the NT$7.59 billion average of analysts’ estimates while revenue dropped 27 percent to NT$91 billion, it reported July 6.

 Record Sales Drop

 The mid-point of HTC’s third-quarter revenue range, NT$75 billion, would be a 45 percent decline from a year earlier, the largest drop since it listed in 2002.